lecode-official/ninegag-dotnet/README.md

 >
 > &mdash; [Wikipedia.org](https://en.wikipedia.org/wiki/9GAG)

-9GAG.NET is a simple, lightweight, and portable library for accessing 9GAG posts.
+9GAG.NET is a simple, lightweight, and portable library for accessing 9GAG from managed languages.